Nullbyted/WindowsAD/README.md

 <h2> Install DHCP, DNS, & RAS- Private Network </h2>

-This section we will install the aformentioned services to provide a way for remote clients to access the server.
-In essence, the client will get WAN connection from the server to mimic a corporate enviroment.
+In this section, we will install the services mentioned above to provide a way for remote clients to access the server.
+The archtecture has the server act as a "router" to provide internet connectivity.
+If you recall, on the installation page we created the server image with two internet interfaces; one for the server to connect to my ISP and the other interface is for the client to connect to the server.
+Following the latter services we will configure the "Internal Network" with a Class B/C IPv4 Address * In my case i used a Class B Private IP address just to show that the subnet has enough addresses to support the amount of users we generated***

-The steps taken to install the services are the same as the ones we used to install Active Directory but we will install these:
+The steps taken to install the services are the same as the ones we used to install Active Directory, but we will install DHCP
 <img  src="./pictures/assests/Virtualbox21.png" width=600 height=500>
 <ul>
-  <li> DHCP- will allow for autmatic IPv4 assignment to any connection clients </li>
+  <li> DHCP- will allow for automatic IPv4 assignment to any valid connecting clients </li>
   <li> DNS- allows proper domain resolution when client access WAN </li>
-  <li> RAS- actually allows the client to connect to the server
+  <li> RAS- actually allows the client to connect to the server </li